w3ia/blockchain-developer-bootcamp-final-project/README.md

 For further details on the TDP see https://www.gov.uk/tenancy-deposit-protection.

 ### Proposed Solution
-This project aims to implement a streamlined tenancy deposit service based on Ethereum smart contracts - "Smart Tenancy Deposits".
+This project aims to implement a streamlined tenancy deposit service based on Ethereum smart contracts - "Simple Tenancy Deposits".

 The solution will implement a single web application/dapp for both tenants and landlords to manage deposits and deposit agreements.